Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Also

-Kate Dixon who feel asleep February 7th 1955 aged 92 years."
+Kate Dixon who fell asleep February 7th 1955 aged 92 years."

 Thomas Dixon was born in Dartford Kent in 1866 to Thomas Dixon, a foreman in a tanning works, and his wife Louisa Wren.

 In 1871 Thomas aged 6 is living with his parents and grandmother Elizabeth Dixon in Dartford Kent.
-By 1881 Thomas, now a carman apprentice is living with his family at No 1 Tanyard Cottages in Dartford Kent.
+By 1881 Thomas, now a carman apprentice, is living with his family at No 1 Tanyard Cottages in Dartford Kent.
+In 1890 Thomas married Kate Richards in Keynsham Gloucester.

-In 1891 Thomas and Kate are living 35 Spring Vale in Dartford.
+The 1891 Census finds the newly wed Thomas and Kate living at 35 Spring Vale in Dartford.
 Thomas's occupation is listed as a currier.
 A currier is a specialist in the leather processing industry.
 After the tanning process, the currier applies techniques of dressing, finishing and colouring to the tanned hide to make it strong, flexible and waterproof.
-1895 sees the birth of their only surviving child, a son, Horace.
+The 7th July 1894 sees the birth of their only surviving child, a son, Horace.

-Sometime before 1901 Thomas, Kate and Horace move to 72 King Street, Maidenhead Berkshire where Thomas is now a tobacconist.
-1911, two years before Thomas's death, he is now a retired tobacconist living with his wife Kate and 16 year old son Horace at 24 St Mark's Road, Maidenhead.
-Horace is now a clerk for a local brewer.
+Sometime before 1901 Thomas, Kate and Horace move to 72 King Street, Maidenhead Berkshire where Thomas is now a tobacconist and sub-postmaster.
+1911, two years before Thomas's death, he is now a retired tobacconist living with his wife Kate and 16-year-old son Horace at 24 St Mark's Road, Maidenhead.
+Horace is now a clerk for a local brewery.

-Sadly Thomas was to pass away on 25th January 1913 at the age of 47
+Sadly, Thomas was to pass away on 25th January 1913 at the age of 47 from cancer.
+The Maidenhead Advertiser reported on 29th January 1913:

 Sunday, 16 December 2012